ryotarai/kitchen-vagrant_sandbox/README.md

 A Test Kitchen Driver for Vagrant.

+This is a fork version of Kitchen::Vagrant driver.

 This driver works by generating a single Vagrantfile for each instance in a sandboxed directory.
 Since the Vagrantfile is written out on disk, Vagrant needs absolutely no knowledge of Test Kitchen.
 So no Vagrant plugin gem is